SanthoshRaju91/node-docker/README.md

 ### For Mac users.

-This should be fairly simple.
+This should be fairly simple just like Windows 10.
 Open the below link and the download the stable version of Docker and follow the steps and you be ready to go.

 [Docker for Mac](https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac)